jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/0_Res_Init.typ

 // important note before showing the optimiaztion plots the optimizaiton was carried out using the units Nmm.
 Since Nmm is more accurate than Nm, therefore the bending moment infromaiton on the beam model depicted in @fig_80 are in Nmm.
 Yet, for ppactical applicaiton the units are desired to be shown in Nm, there fore in the upcoming optimization result depcitions, the bending moments are shown in Nm.
 The outcome of the optimiaztion is depicted for four and eight #glspl("lie") in @fig_81 and @fig_82, respectively.
-Both figures follow the same conventional, the first row depicts in blue the disitrbuted that represents the aerodynamic load obtained from APAME and modified as explained in @chap_4_0_1.
+Both figures follow the same conventional, the first row depicts in blue the reference disitrbuted load that represents the aerodynamic load obtained from APAME and modified as explained in @chap_4_0_1.
-The red
+The red load is the discretized load that is the output of the optimization.
+The second row of the figures depicts the shear forces that belong to the reference beam model and the shear forces that belong to the optimized output.
+The third analoughly show the bending moment distribution.
+The final row shows the placing of the #glspl("lie").
+For each #gls("lie") two arrows are palced at the start and end of the #gls("lie") posistion.
+These arrow have the same color, have the normalized span posistion written out as well as the corresponding disitrbuted load.

 // shows results of optimiaztion
 #figure(